-Illegal burning can include unregulated backyard and landclearing burns, as well as burning of debris, garbage or other materials.
+Illegal burning can include unregulated backyard or landclearing burns, as well as burning of debris, garbage or other materials.
 Even when something like yard trimmings are dumped or burned where they are not meant to be, they can pose a wildfire hazard.

 So, what can you do to help?

 Report Illegal Dumping

-The Conservation Office in B.C. have a 24 hr hotline set up for people to report illegal dumping and other environmental infractions.
+The Conservation Office in B.C. has a 24 hour hotline set up to report illegal dumping and other environmental infractions.

 Report All Poachers and Polluters (R.A.P.P.):

 The B.C.
 Wildlife Foundation (BCWF) has created an app (availalbe for Android and iPhone) that allows users to quickly report environmental infractions related to natural resource use/abuse with a few clicks.
 The app uploads GPS data into the BCWF map and automatically fills in a R.A.P.P. violation report.
 Additionally, BCWF pays rewards of up to $2,000 for information leading to a conviction of persons who have violated laws related to fish, wildlife, or the environment, or damaged the property of companies or individuals who provide access to hunters and anglers.